LUHMLLO/luhmllo/css/readme.md

 # Lilycat 🐱✨

-Lilycat is a modern, lightweight CSS library and UI kit designed to simplify frontend development with elegant, complex-looking components, leveraging native HTML tags for maximum flexibility.
+Lilycat is a minimalist yet powerful CSS library designed to keep HTML clean and CSS efficient.
+Unlike modern trends that bloat HTML with excessive utility classes, Lilycat embraces the principle of separation of concerns - keeping styling where it belongs: in CSS.

+This library is for developers who appreciate the elegance of writing CSS while using utility-based approaches in a way that enhances, rather than replaces, basic styling practices.
+Rather than forcing you to learn a new syntax or overloading your HTML with Tailwind-like classes, Lilycat aims to provide structured, reusable styles with native HTML support.

 ## 🌟 Features

-- **Tokens**: Advanced CSS variables using `@property` syntax for consistent, reusable styling across the entire library
+- **Tokens**: CSS variables using `@property` for fine-grained customization.
-- **Reset**: Provides a clean, consistent baseline across different browsers
+- **Reset & Normalize**: A consistent foundation across browsers.
-- **Normalize**: Ensures uniform rendering and cross-browser compatibility
-- **Customs**: Provides a set of custom tags that helps minimize the amount of utility classes and enhance readibility
+- **Custom Tags**: Minimizes utility class clutter while enhancing readability.
-- **Icons**: Easy-to-use `.icon` class for integrating Material Symbols (note: Material Symbols not included)
+- **Icons**: Simple `.icon` class for Material Symbols integration.
-- **Props**: Provides a set of custom data-props that applies extra functionalities for many tags
+- **Props**: Custom `data-*` attributes for added functionality without unnecessary class pollution.

 ## 🚀 Installation

 ### Deno

-Install using Deno's JSR package manager:
+Install using JSR package manager:

 ```bash
 deno add jsr:@luhmllo/lilycat